profweiliu/design-resilient-communities/charrette.md

 ## Workshop Documentation ##

-Each group will collectively document their process and final product.
-Documentation of the work produced by each group is necessary for achieving course grade.
-Groups shall document their process after each design exercise by scanning and taking pictures of their process drawings.
+Each group will collectively document both their design process and final products.
+Documentation of process and final work must be scanned and submitted to Canvas by Friday, March 13, and will contribute to the course grade.

-Each group is responsible for creating a documentation of their final design product.
-The final deliverables produced for the Saturday wrap-up presentation are to be scanned and submitted to Canvas by Friday, March 13.

 ## Participant Requirements

 ### Attendance and Participation

-Students in EnD 4970 Design Resilient Communities and EnD 4993 Environmental Design Capstone are required to attend the public lecture and all charrette sessions for the full-duration noted and engage in all group exercises and reviews.
+Students enrolled in EN D 4970 Design Resilient Communities and EN D 4993 Environmental Design Capstone are required to attend the public lecture and all charrette sessions for their full duration, and to actively participate in group exercises, discussions, and reviews.

 ### Charrette Materials

-The charrette is centered on the creation and development of a resilient city design.
-To quickly test, analyze, and refine over the 2 days, the charrette will be completed through analog methods.
-Each student is expected to be prepared with materials and tools to sketch, render, and measure by hand.
-Examples of materials needed for the charrette are listed below.
+The charrette focuses on the rapid development of resilient city design proposals.
+To support iterative testing, analysis, and refinement over the two-day workshop, work will be completed primarily through analog methods.

+Each student should arrive prepared with materials and tools for hand drawing, diagramming, and measuring.
+Suggested materials include:

 - Trace paper
 - Enginerring scale
 - Pens with a variety of line weights
 - Markers/rendering pens
-- Straight edge
+- Straightedge

-The materials for the charrette are not explicitly limited to these materials, students may bring in other materials as they see fit.
-Worktables and a few tools will be provided.
+These materials are not strictly limited to the list above; students may bring additional tools as needed.
+Worktables and a limited number of shared tools will be provided.